Home to two nationally-recognized research centers serving as hubs for innovation in the field of social work.

 Inspired by our unique position in one of the nation’s leading cities for health care, the Center for Innovation in Social Work & Health (CISWH) draws on the social work profession’s fundamental cross-disciplinary emphasis and our rich experience in the area of public health.
 CISWH aims to improve community health locally and globally by engaging social work, public health, medicine, and other disciplines in cost-effective prevention and intervention strategies that transform urban health care.
 Endowed at $12.5 million, the center opened in 2015 and is located on the Boston University Medical Campus.

-Leadership for CADER is provided by Director Bronwyn Keefe (PhD’14).
+Leadership for CADER and The Network for Professional Education is provided by Bronwyn Keefe (PhD’14), assistant dean of Workforce and Professional Development.